ssardina-agts/agtcity-sarl-base/README.md

 		java -jar target/server-2017-0.7-jar-with-dependencies.jar --monitor 8001 -conf conf/Mexico-City-Test.json

+	Please note the following important aspects of your game server configuration:

-	Note that the configuration file (here, `conf/Mexico-City-Test.json`) makes a reference to the team configuration file at the bottom (e.g., `conf/teams/A.json`) which is the file containing all agents allowed to connect and with which id and password.
-These are the ones your system will use in your agent configuraition file.
+	* The configuration file (here, `conf/Mexico-City-Test.json`) makes a reference to the team configuration file at the bottom (e.g., `conf/teams/A.json`) which is the file containing all agents allowed to connect and with which id and password.
+These are the ones your system will use in your agent configuration file.
+	* Configure the game server so that Prolog compatible terms are generated.
+In particular it is important to have names not starting with capital letters, as they will be undertood as variables.
+		* Rename "2017-Mexico-City-Test` to `2017-mexico-city-test`.
+		* Rename team names.
+Instead of team `A`, use team `teamA`.

 2. Start the SARL Controller, either via ECLIPSE or through the CLI (again, see [general SARL instructions](https://bitbucket.org/snippets/ssardina/6eybMg#markdown-header-4-running-the-sarl-application)).
 	* System will generally need a json configuration file for the game server and one for the teams.